winbench/bench/res/apps.md

 ## App Types

-There are currently four kinds of apps:
+There are currently the following types of apps:

 * Typ `meta`: app groups or apps with a fully customized setup process
 * Typ `default`: Windows executables from a downloades file, archive, or setup
 * Typ `node-package`: NodeJS packages, installable with NPM
+* Typ `python2-package`: Python packages for Python 2 from PyPI, installable with PIP
-* Typ `python-package`: Python packages from PyPI, installable with PIP
+* Typ `python3-package`: Python packages for Python 3 from PyPI, installable with PIP

 ### App Group and Custom Setup